 The Laithwaites tasting note starts by suggesting that the climate in Griffith is similar to the Rhône Valley with cold winters and baking hot summers before moving on to a series of school-boy boxing puns.

-When you name a wine "The Boxer", there's little suggestion that you are going for subtlety and with 13.5% alcohol, clearly that's not the aim here.
+When you name a wine "The Boxer", there's little suggestion that you are going for subtlety and clearly that's not the aim here.
 What you do get is ripe fruit, rich oak and a bit more besides.
 There's not much classy restraint, but there is actually a decent amount of complexity and balance - the ripeness has a crisp acidity running through it, there's plenty of body, hints of spice and the oak is both buttery and toasty.

-It's an easy-drinking wine with plenty of up-front personality; enjoyable but not dumbed-down, it works either as a quaffer or with food.
+It's an easy-drinking wine with plenty of up-front personality; enjoyable but not too dumbed-down, it works either as a quaffer or with food.
 With all that richness, the foods needs to have a hint of sweetness so go for slow-roast chicken, fruity, slightly sweet cheeses such as an aged Cheddar or a Manchego or my favourite match a Thai green curry with coconut.